itszootime/ps-framework/README.md

 The framework automatically generates a basic service description which accessible through `/service?jsondesc`.
 This description can help to build generic execution clients.

-Request objects should take the following form (InputIdentifier A data could be a value, array, object):
+Request objects should take the following form ('InputIdentifierA' data could be a value, array, object):

 ```json
 { "ProcessIdentifierRequest": {